Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/REX16-aptamer.md

 <font ><p class="header_box" id="ligand-recognition">Ligand information</p></font>
 <p class="blowheader_box">SELEX ligand</p>
 <font >In vitro selection of anti-Rex aptamers.
 Anti-Rex aptamers were isolated from the 79.9 pool by iterative selection for binding followed by amplification of bound species.
-In each round of selection, tRNA and Rex protein (see Table 1 for amounts) were incubated for 10 min at ambient temperature in 30 pl of 1x binding buffer (50 mM Tris-HCI [pH 8.0), 50 mM KCI).
+In each round of selection, tRNA and Rex protein (see Table 1 for amounts) were incubated for 10 min at ambient temperature in 30 pl of 1x binding buffer (50 mM Tris-HCI (pH 8.0), 50 mM KCI).
 The RNA pool in 20 μl of 1× binding buffer was heated to 90C for 2 min, was cooled to ambient temperature over 10 min to equilibrate conformers, and in some rounds was passed over HAWP 25 modified cellulose filters (Millipore, New Bedford, Mass.) to remove filter-binding sequences.
-The solutions containing the Rex protein and the RNA pool were mixed;  in some rounds a specific competitor RNA, the XRE.  was also thermally equilibrated and added to the mixture (see Table 1).
+The solutions containing the Rex protein and the RNA pool were mixed; In some rounds a specific competitor RNA, the XRE, was also thermally equilibrated and added to the mixture (see Table 1).
 The final reaction mix (60 μl) was incubated at ambient temperature for 60 min.
 The amounts and final concentrations of tRNA, Rex, pool RNA, and XRE were varied during the course of selection as detailed in Table 1.
 RNA-protein com-l plexes were separated from free RNA by vacuum filtration (5 mm Hg) over HAWP 25 modified cellulose filters (Millipore).
 Following application of the RNA-protein mixtures, filters were washed twice with 500 μl of 1x binding buffer.
-The final two rounds of selection included a dilution step following the binding reaction;  the dilution step would have favored the retention of RNA.  protein complexes with low off-rates.
-RNAs that were coretained with Rex were eluted from the filters with 400 μl of 2× PK buffer (0.2 M Tris-Cl [pH 7.6], 2.5 mM EDTA, 0.3 M NaCl, 2% SDS) for 30 min at 75°C.  The eluate was extracted with phenol-chloroform and precipitated with ethanol, and the pellet was resuspended in 25 μl of water.<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.</font >
+The final two rounds of selection included a dilution step following the binding reaction;  the dilution step would have favored the retention of RNA.
+Protein complexes with low off-rates.
+RNAs that were coretained with Rex were eluted from the filters with 400 μl of 2× PK buffer (0.2 M Tris-Cl [pH 7.6], 2.5 mM EDTA, 0.3 M NaCl, 2% SDS) for 30 min at 75°C. The eluate was extracted with phenol-chloroform and precipitated with ethanol, and the pellet was resuspended in 25 μl of water<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.</font >
 <br><br>
 <div style="display: flex; justify-content: center;">
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >